GIDOO-code/Sudoku_Solver_Generator-v2/SudokuIsALogicalPuzzle.md

 where two sets of links are covered by two different sets of links.
 There are n link sets (BaseSet) and n link sets (CoverSet), and CoverSet covers baseSet.
 This is "locked".
 The elements of BaseSet and CoverSet are links of rows/columns/blocks/cells.
-The logic for BaseSet and CoverSet is described on the HP for Extended Fish and General Logic.
+The logic for BaseSet and CoverSet is described on the HP for Extended Fish and General Logic.<br>
 <https://gidoo-code.github.io/Sudoku_Solver_Generator/page36.html>"Franken/Mutant Fish"<br>
 <https://gidoo-code.github.io/Sudoku_Solver_Generator/page60.html>"GeneralLogic"<br>
 <img src="/images/Puzzle/Fish1.png" height="250"/><br>